The Texas Will Contest: How to Navigate the Legal Maze

 “A last will and testament is one of the most important documents a person will sign in his or her lifetime,” yet these documents are frequently challenged in Texas probate courts when family members suspect something isn’t right.

 The maze of Texas probate law is not for the faint of heart.
 With strict filing deadlines, complex legal requirements, and high emotional stakes, contesting a will requires both legal skill and careful timing.
-Whether you’re concerned about an elderly parent who may have been pressured into changing their will, or you’ve finded a document that seems suspicious, understanding the basics of will contests is your first step toward protecting your family legacy.
+Whether you’re concerned about an elderly parent who may have been pressured into changing their will, or you’ve found a document that seems suspicious, understanding the basics of will contests is your first step toward protecting your family legacy.

 In Texas, will contests must typically be filed within two years after the will is admitted to probate, though exceptions exist for fraud or forgery.
 The grounds for contesting include lack of testamentary capacity, undue influence, improper execution, and fraud – each requiring specific types of evidence and legal strategies.